 If you only have a few hours to visit, and are looking for something low-key to do in Cozumel for kids, take a stroll through Centro.
 The main city center is full of restaurants and shops where you can buy souvenirs and get a good meal.

-The museum is open on Tuesdays and Thursdays to Saturdays.
-Hours of operation are 10 am to 2 pm, and 4-8 pm.
+The museum is open on Tuesdays to Sundays.
+Hours of operation are 9 am to 5 pm.

 A popular activity to do in Cozumel for kids is to spend a day at a beach park.
 Many of the beach parks have lounge chairs you can rent.
 And they offer swimming, snorkeling, diving, and massages, as well as food and drink.

-You can also rent beach cabanas for the day at The Cabana Beach, which is adjacent to Chaankanaab.
-Cabana rentals cost $30 USD for up to 3 guests over the age of 5.
-Any additional guests cost $10 USD.
+If you want to splurge during your time in Cozumel with kids, you can also rent beach cabanas for the day at The Cabana Beach, which is adjacent to Chaankanaab.
+Cabana rentals cost $105 USD for the cabana, plus $17 per individual guest over the age of 3.
+Cabanas can accommodate a maximum of 6 people, so groups larger than that will need to book 2 or more cabanas.
 Along with the cabana rental, you have access to Chaankanaab park, and free snorkel gear rental.

 The beach parks in Cozumel all have options for snorkeling.
 The island is surrounded by coral, so you’ll usually be able to see fish and coral just by swimming off the shore.

 However, the best snorkeling experience in Cozumel for kids and families is to visit Playa Palancar.
-There, you can take a 2 hour snorkel trip to the deep water reefs.
+At the Playa Palancar Beach Club, you can take a 2 hour snorkel trip to the deep water reefs.

-The trip costs $35 USD per person.
+Entrance into the beach club is $20 USD per person, and the trip costs $54 USD per person.
 The snorkel trip includes a guide who will take you to the Palancar, Columbia, and el Cielo reefs.
 You’ll see starfish, rays, and maybe even a sea turtle!

 Everyone is provided a snorkel, a mask, fins, and a life vest.
 If your kids aren’t strong swimmers, there are life rings they can hold on to as they observe the underwater life.
 Remember to use reef safe sunscreen when you're snorkeling.

 Due to the many coral reefs surrounding Cozumel, the island is a great place to learn how to dive.
-If your children are over 10 years old, they can be certified to dive through Cozumel’s many PADI dive schools.
+If your children are over 10 years old, your family can take a dive certification course during your trip to Cozumel with kids through Cozumel’s many PADI dive schools.

 If you’re already proficient in diving, the dive schools also offer equipment rental.
 The beach clubs also offer equipment rental for visitors.
 Take a look at this resource for scuba diving in Cozumel for more information.

-If you’re not into snorkeling and diving, but you still want to see marine life, take the Atlantis Submarine tour.
+If you’re not into snorkeling and diving, but you still want to see marine life, take the Atlantis Submarine tour while you're in Cozumel with kids.
 This is a 2 hour submarine tour that takes you as deep as 100 feet underwater.

 Most visitors to Cozumel stay on the western side of the island.
 But there are also fun things to do in Cozumel for kids along the island’s east side as well.

-If you are looking for a relaxing day on the beach, Playa Chen Rio has tide pools that kids can play in.
+If you are looking for a relaxing day on the beach while you're in Cozumel with kids, Playa Chen Rio has tide pools that kids can play in.
 It’s also a good surf spot for those who enjoy surfing.
 Cozumel Surfing with Nacho offers surf lessons for individuals and groups of all abilities.
 You can also take surfing lessons at Playa Punta Morena with Machito Surf Lessons.

 Additionally, while there are some restaurants along the beach, you won’t find the same beach amenities as on the island’s west side.
 If you’re planning a visit to the beach, bring along your own snacks and drinks.

-If you have more time on your hands, there are plenty of other things to do in Cozumel for kids that will keep them entertained and engaged.
+If you have more time on your hands while you're in Cozumel with kids, there are plenty of other things to do in Cozumel for kids that will keep them entertained and engaged.

 If you want to explore an archaeological site in Mexico, visit San Gervasio.
 This was a sacred site for Mayans during the pre-Hispanic era.
 Families can also explore the agricultural-focused activities in Cozumel for kids with a visit to the Mayan Bee Sanctuary or the Mayan Cacao Company.